 - Vertically from any switch or socket – the safety zone runs the width of the socket or switch both up to the ceiling and down to the floor

-If a partition wall is less than 100mm thick, then the cable safe zone for a socket or switch will occur on both sides of the wall.
+- Walls less than 100mm thick – If a partition wall is less than 100mm thick, then the cable safe zone for a socket or switch will occur on both sides of the wall

-Cables That are not in Electrical Cables Safety Zones
+Cables That are not in Electrical Cable Safety Zones

-Sometimes it is not possible to run cables in these zones.
-It is allowed so long as the following guidelines are followed:
+In some extreme situations it’s not possible to run cables in their correct safety zones.
+In these instances using areas outside the zones is allowed, as long one of the following guidelines are followed:

-- The cable should be armoured with an earthed armour or metal sheath, or
+- The cable should be armoured with an earthed armour or metal sheath

 - It should have protection from at least 3mm steel